stakater/mto-docs/content/kubernetes-resources/template/template.md

 #### Use Cases

-* Best for complex resource setups with interdependencies (e.g., a microservice with a Deployment, Service, Ingress, and Configmap).
+* Best for complex resource setups with interdependencies (e.g., a microservice with a Deployment, Service, Ingress, and ConfigMap).
 * Useful for resources requiring advanced templating logic or modular packaging.
 * Great for managing third-party tools or applications (e.g., deploying Prometheus, Keycloak, or databases).